elizabethtang/dept-of-phys/README.md

 3- Select a video or audio file to upload The transcripts will be extracted and displayed on the page.

 4- You can also view all your uploaded video and audio files and see their transcriptions.
-Their is an additional export button that allows you to download a JSON file with all their information.

 - Note that this project only allows MP4, and MP3 format files.
 - Additional Notes Make sure ffmpeg is installed on your machine and available on your system's PATH